 In my experience, there are only two bad times to go thrift store shopping: on weekends and during the two-week period before Halloween.

-On weekends, inventory gets picked over quickly and staff are usually too busy to process new items and restock shelves.
+On weekends, inventory gets picked over quickly, and staff are usually too busy to process new items and restock shelves.
 During Halloween, costume shoppers turn most thrift stores upside down.
-(Picture throngs of giggling teens competing to assemble the most absurd outfit.)

 Seriously, in late October, you won’t find me within 500 yards of a secondhand store.
 I take a Halloween hiatus and gladly let the kids have their fun.